 In the drop-down menu, you can choose to combine search terms with AND, OR or NOT.
 These are called Boolean operators and are a type of search command used in most databases to specify how different search terms should be combined.
-In this example, we choose AND as we want to get search results including both urban planning AND public art.
+In this example, we choose AND as we want to get search results including both reflective teaching AND art education.